A Blogger's Guide on Using Video to Improve SEO Rankings

 You can do this, or you can integrate the video as a small part of a larger post.
 What I like to see is a large pillar-style post with a video as a component of the overall post.
 You can even use a hidden shutter with the transcript, so interested parties can expand to read but people who watch the video don't have to scroll past it.

-Include a video transcript for people who can’t watch, and for indexing purposes.
+Include a video transcript for people who can't watch, and for indexing purposes.
 A transcript can be used in two ways and should be used in both.
 One is what I just mentioned; the transcript in plain text on the blog post itself.
-It’s content for indexing purposes and it allows users to read it if they don’t want to watch.
+It's content for indexing purposes and it allows searchers to read it if they don't want to watch it.
 The other is the transcript upload feature on YouTube.
 Attaching a transcript to the video allows it to generate closed captions, as well as feeding it directly into Google for more accurate indexing of the actual video content.

 Include related videos to keep users cycling through your content.
 Using the playlist feature on YouTube is a powerful way to use autoplay and auto-next to keep users engaged.
 It can take time to build up the video library for a lot of these benefits but, like blogging, your efforts compound over time.